Events

 Cross cuts will be available for $5 per cut.
 Turning blanks will also be available for purchase from select species.

+Please note that the wood species listed below have been included in previous sales, but will not necessarily be offered in the upcoming sale.
 Sample photos of slabs will be paired with descriptions below closer to the event date.

 Wood Slabs by Species